peterhinch/micropython-micropower/README.md

 ## Module upower

-This module is something of a hack, in that it breaks various Python conventions.
-In essence it's a workround for accessing objects not yet officially exposed.
+This module is a workround for accessing objects not yet officially exposed.
 Check for official support before using.
 It can be used "as is" or as a source of code for your own use.
-Unorthodox features: on import it initialises hardware, instantiates classes and exports the object instances.

-The module requires a firmware build dated 21st October 2015 or later and an OSError will be raised if this condition is not met.
+The module requires a firmware build dated 27th November 2015 or later and an OSError will be raised if this condition is not met.
 Later builds improve RTC accuracy when standby is used.
 Note that the module uses the topmost three addresses of the backup RAM (1021-1923 inclusive).

 Note on objects in this module.
 Once ``rtc.wakeup()`` is issued, methods other than ``enable()`` should be avoided as some employ the RTC.
 Issue ``rtc.wakeup()`` shortly before `pyb.standby``.

+The module provides a single global variable:
+``usb_connected`` A boolean, ``True`` if REPL via USB is enabled and a physical USB connection is in place.

 The module provides the following functions:
  1. ``lpdelay`` A low power alternative to ``pyb.delay()``.